On indigenous-ness for the mestizo in the colonial language English and Spanish

 Consequently, we fetishize you.

 I am a singular part of the oppressed masses some indigenous, some mestizos, some black (as we understand these imposed categories today)– All oppressed.
-My people.

 The revolution begins in the heart, brain, and body.
 Then extends outward.